Pleexus/Frontendtemplate/README.md

 # Frontendtemplate

 # Description
-This is a front end website template
+This is a front end website template made using HTML and CSS

 # Author
 Prajwal Bisht